crimist/ctf/maplectf2022/valentina/README.md

 }
 ```

-To retreieve the cookies I addded the `script` tag to the whitelist and than had the admin visit the review.
+To retrieve the cookies I added the `script` tag to the whitelist and than had the admin visit the review.

 ```py
 import requests